 Available at: Amazon

-Another tomahawk which features a head modelled after the classic Vietnam era tomahawk, a three inch cutting edge and stout spike make this a useful combat and rescue tool but the moulded handle may be a drawback for some.
-Additionally the shiny blue finish and blue plastic handle don’t make this all that discreet and may be a drawback.
-It does come with a sheath and may appeal to some as a camping or outdoors tool.
+Another tomahawk which features a head modeled after the classic Vietnam era tomahawk, a three-inch cutting edge and stout spike make this a useful combat and rescue tool but the molded handle may be a drawback for some.
+Additionally, the shiny blue finish and blue plastic handle don’t make this all that discreet and may be a drawback.
+It does come with a sheath and may appeal to some as camping or outdoors tool.

 At almost $400 though this is an expensive piece of equipment even when you consider the quality of its components, materials and workmanship.

 8. TOPS Hacket